MhdAsfan/Workshop-Tools/Hunting API Keys in JavaScript Files: Practical Methodology.md

      -P downloaded_js
 ```

-Now you have all JS files locally for fast searching and offline analysis.[web:4]
+Now you have all JS files locally for fast searching and offline analysis.
 ---

 ## 5. Manual Analysis in Browser